-For the past thirty years, OWL has worked toward the goal of comprehensive, accessible healthcare that is publicly administered and financed.
-OWL has consistently advocated for a single-payer health care system.
-As the momentum for health care reform legislation gathered speed, OWL worked with a diverse set of organizations to foster change that addressed persistent problems including millions of Americans without insurance, ever-rising costs, lack of affordable long-term care coverage and inequities in the health insurance industry.
+In 2009 and 2010, OWL joined a diverse set of organizations in working in the development and passage of the ACA.
 OWL took a strong leadership position on gender and age rating of health insurance premiums and moved the dialogue forward on this topic despite strong opposition.
-As a result, the Patient Protection and Affordable Care Act (PPACA) essentially eliminated gender rating, and insurers are restricted to a 3 to 1 age ratio (rather than a 5 to 1 ratio).
+As a result, the ACA essentially eliminated gender rating, and insurers are restricted to a 3 to 1 age ratio (rather than a 5 to 1 ratio).

 OWL emphasized healthcare reform in its 2011 Mother’s Day campaign and highlighted the ACA in its 2011 Mother’s Day Report, The Affordable Health Care Act: The American Version of Health Care for All.

 Recognizing that the implementation of the ACA continues to face legal, political, and logistical challenges in 2014, we call upon leadership on both sides of the aisle to work together.
 Opponents must recognize that the ACA is law—its constitutionality upheld by the Supreme Court.
 Supporters must recognize the imperfections in the law.
 Both sides must come together to address the law’s weaknesses and to work toward the goal of access to quality healthcare for all.